 6.6 Subject to receipt of written instructions, we will arrange for all or part of your investments or the proceeds arising from those investments, to be transferred or paid to you, or another ISA Manager, within a period not exceeding 30 days, from receipt of your instructions.

 6.7 ISAs and JISAs terminate automatically on the death of an investor and the rights to them vest in the personal representatives of the investor.
-Should you die, your Account will cease to be exempt from tax and the assets will be held by JIM pending instruction from your personal representatives.
+Should you die, your Account will cease to be exempt from tax and the assets will be held by GPP pending instruction from your personal representatives.
 They may, subject to providing a certified copy of your death certificate and probate, direct that the investments be sold or registered out in the names of the appropriate beneficiaries.
 Normal administration and management fees, commissions and charges will continue to apply until such time as the Account is closed.